 Michael Hernandez is an award-winning cinema and broadcast journalism teacher who founded the Media Arts program at Mira Costa in 1999.
 He received his BA in Communication from Santa Clara University and his MFA in Film Production from Loyola Marymount University.
-He is a member of the Journalism Education Association and is an Apple Distinguished Educator and Google for Education Certified Innovator.
+He is an Apple Distinguished Educator, Google for Education Certified Innovator and PBS Digital Innovator.

 Mr. Hernandez believes in empowering his students to become digital storytellers who create work that will affect change in society.
 To that end, he advises the nationally award-winning Mustang Morning News

-broadcast journalism program, and has taken students to Cambodia and Cuba to make documentaries
+broadcast journalism program, and has taken students to countries like Cambodia, Cuba and Vietnam to make documentaries

-Courses in the Media Arts Program include Cinematic Arts and Broadcast Journalism.
+Courses in the Media Arts Program include Cinematic Arts, Journalism and Broadcast Journalism.
 These classes prepare students for college and professional work in film, television, journalism and new media.
 Students work with state of the art digital equipment in the 2600 square foot Media Arts Lab as they develop a personal voice and learn to express themselves cinematically.
-Graduates of Media Arts have attended film schools like NYU, USC, LMU and Chapman, and studied journalism at Georgetown, Annenberg School of Communication at USC and the Cronkite School of Journalism at ASU.
+Alumni of Media Arts have attended film schools like NYU, USC, LMU and Chapman, and studied journalism at Georgetown, Northwestern, Annenberg School of Communication at USC and the Cronkite School of Journalism at ASU.

 For more info about the nationally award-wining Mira Costa Media Arts program and classes, visit our website at www.mcmediaarts.org